 Our pricing to conduct these workshops are outlined in the flyers that are available for download on this page.
 It is up to the organisation holding the workshops to set a reasonable admission fee to cover their costs.

-Workshop, (3 Days if attended at SFI Farm) - Applying SFI Methodology to Create Compost, Compost Tea and Analysing the Tea Created
+Workshop, (3 Days if attended at SFI facility) - Applying SFI Methodology to Create Compost, Compost Tea and Analysing the Tea Created

 Main Objectives: To learn about making small scale compost (fungal and bacterial) for the principle aim of brewing compost teas.
 Our main interest will be to create more fungal compost as generally our soils are bacterial dominated.
 To supply an overview of protozoa and nematode inoculums as well as outline what their roles are in the soil system.
 The nematode discussion might relate solely to theoretical view point rather than constructing an actual inoculum pile.
 As their might be some interest on how to adopt these practices in larger scale operations, a small amount of time will be allowed to cover this topic